They believe they know something you don't --- and that doctors don't

 UCLA’s Cherry is not surprised by these arguments.
 “You can’t present some people with facts, because they believe what they want to believe,” he said.
 “When there is an obvious fact, they’ll stick with what they believed before rather than accepting the fact.”

 Studies support this assertion, also.
-Much research has shown that debunking a myth usually serves to strengthen the incorrect beliefs, not to weaken them.
+Much research has shown that debunking myths usually serves to strengthen the incorrect beliefs, not to weaken them.

 Related: Why Facts Don't Change Minds